Iravukku Aayiram Kangal: Plot

+Bharath identifies that man as Vasanth.
+Vasanth reveals that he had been blackmailed by Ganesh using secretly recorded footage involving both himself and Anitha.
+Although he initially intended to kill Ganesh and Anitha, he claims he did not murder Maya.
+As Bharath pieces the evidence together, he uncovers the full story: Roopala had originally conspired with Ganesh and Anitha to blackmail Vasanth and secure money to escape her abusive marriage.
+However, Ganesh and Anitha betrayed her, created compromising material involving Roopala herself, and attempted to cut Maya out of their operation.
+When Maya threatened to expose them, Ganesh killed her.
+The subsequent visits by Murugesan, Narain, Vasanth, and Bharath created a web of misleading suspects.
+The police ultimately arrest Vasanth and Roopala, while Bharath is cleared of wrongdoing and marries Suseela.

+Later, Vyjayanthi contacts Bharath seeking permission to write a novel based on the case.
+She proposes an alternative reconstruction of events in which Ganesh secretly blackmailed Suseela with intimate footage.
+According to her theory, Bharath and Suseela confronted the gang themselves, Suseela accidentally killed Maya, and Bharath manipulated the evidence to frame Ganesh for the murder.
+Bharath vehemently rejects this version of events.

+Shortly afterward, Bharath visits Vyjayanthi and discovers that she has been murdered.
+The film ends ambiguously, leaving unresolved whether Vyjayanthi's alternate account was the truth and who was responsible for her death.
+The audience is left to decide which version of the story is real.

 Production

 Mu.
 Maran, an erstwhile assistant director to Raghava Lawrence and K. V. Anand, announced in February 2017 that his first directorial venture would be a crime thriller featuring Arulnithi.
 Titled Iravukku Aayiram Kangal after a song from Kulamagal Radhai (1963), Maran revealed that the film was based on real life incidents which he had read about in newspapers.
 Arulnithi revealed it would be an action thriller.
 Mahima Nambiar was announced as the lead actress in March 2017.
 Actors Ajmal and Anandaraj also signed the project in the same month, with filming starting shortly thereafter.
 Initially, Vishal Chandrashekhar was selected as music composer for this film.
 But in a turn of events, Sam C. S. replaced Vishal.
 Filming was complete by March 2018.

 Soundtrack

 The songs and background score were handled by Sam C. S., and the lyrics were written by himself.